Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### 6.8 Decorators
 * They are used to wrap another function to basically extend its functionality.
 It is simply running a function inside another function, like a nested nested function.
 This allows to extend the wrapped function's behaviour without actually modifying the function itself.
 This are called decorators, they are part of "Python syntactic sugar".
 Using '@' prefix a function can be decorated.
-* This functionality is utilized using functions being first class in python.
+* This functionality is utilized using functions being first class in Python.
 ```Python
 # my_outer_func() is just a container function
 def my_outer_func(some_func):